Yuanphone/big-data-challenge/README.md

 1. Create DataFrames to match production-ready tables from two big Amazon customer review datasets.

-Two dataframes were created to math production-ready tables: one is from Amazon customer review datasets about toys, another is from Amazon customer review dataset for jewels.
+Two dataframes were created to math production-ready tables: one is from Amazon customer review datasets about toys, another is from Amazon customer review dataset for jewelry.

 2. Analyze whether reviews from Amazon's Vine program are trustworthy.